 - Make sure your home is a place of peace and happiness.
 Do not expose your child to alcohol, tobacco smoke and drug use.
 Avoid anyone that could be of danger to your child.
 Loud arguments, music, and a chaotic environment are detrimental to healthy mental and emotional development.

-Stable Relationships: Providing children with a stable, loving relationship with at least one caregiver results in…
+Providing children with a stable, loving relationship with at least one caregiver results in…

 - Learning at a faster pace.